 Mystical dog incident

-I would like to think that if my dojo was on fire, I would know it without needing the help of a mystical spirit dog, but I guess you never really know how you will react until your dojo is actually burning.
+I would like to think that if my dojo was on fire, I would know it without needing the help of a mystical spirit dog, but I guess you never really know how you’ll react until your dojo is actually burning.
 To his credit, Seagal has continued to strongly support animal rights, a noble effort, and one that will give him something to do now that his career, formerly Hard to Kill, now appears to be Half Past Dead.
 And as the following chart shows, this decline started well before the Pellicano scandal broke in 2002:

 Since 2001, Seagal has had no major hits, but instead has made a dozen or so straight-to-DVD films that in total have generated about $25 million.
 At least one longtime Hollywood publicist, though, was quoted by the L.A.
 Times as saying that there may be something to what Seagal is saying.
 “This controversy made the studios very nervous,” said the publicist.
 “Let’s be honest: Steven Seagal was no Harrison Ford when this happened.
 But these accusations certainly hastened his decline.”